seohyeonKK/seohyeonKK/README.md

 <br>

 <p align="center">
-I CAN DO THIS ALL DAY 😎
+I can do this all day 😎
 </p>

 <br>